Step-by-Step Guide: How to Get a Government Funded Medical Alarm Pendant

 Quick Tips

-Always start with My Aged Care – it’s the central entry point to federal support programs.
+Always start with My Aged Care – it’s the main entry point to federal aged-care support.

-• If your parent lives in Victoria, check Personal Alert Victoria for possibly free monitoring and device.
+• If your parent lives in Victoria, check Personal Alert Victoria for potential access to a free device and monitoring.

 Please call or email one of our friendly staff to assist you with your enquiry.